rgollancz/CV/README.md

 #### Analytical and structured thinking
 In my previous role at Big Health I proved myself to be a fastidious and critical thinker.
-As such, I was trusted with projects that involved converting high-level user and business needs into often complex and sensitive specifications, for example a user authentication system.
+As such, I was trusted with projects that involved the most complex user and business needs, for example a user authentication system compliant with UK and US healthcare laws.
 In development this allows me to rapidly step through potential approaches, identifying edge cases and anticipating problems.

-### Curiosity and speed of learning
+#### Flexibility and speed
-I am very comfortable with novelty and uncertainty, and feel confident in my ability to rapidly upskill whenever a challenge requires it.
-For example, I recently chose to work on a project that required me to teach myself enough Swift in 2 weeks to produce a realtime, multiplayer drawing game prototype called "Drawsome"!
+I am very comfortable with uncertainty, seek out novelty, and feel confident in my ability to rapidly upskill whenever a challenge requires it.
+For example, I recently chose to work on a project that required me to teach myself Swift in 2 weeks to produce a realtime, multiplayer drawing game prototype called "[Drawsome](https://github.com/rgollancz/drawApp)"!

+#### Design and creativity
+Whether it's in the context of page layouts, domain models, or planning meetings, I appreciate and seek out good design.
+Working in Product, I made it my business to understand UX best-practices.
+In development I understand the impact of code design and visual design on efficiency, and usability and accessibility respectively.

-## Education
+### Education

 #### Makers Academy (2016)
 **Software development program**